nebulab/pulsar/README.md

 ---

-You can specify some recipes to be loaded only when you run Pulsar from inside an application directory.
+You can specify some recipes to be loaded only when you run Pulsar from inside a Rack application directory.
 This is useful with recipes that require something inside that directory (like retrieving the database/assets from a staging environment).